sfdx-mass-action-scheduler/sfdx-mass-action-scheduler/README.md

 3. You will need to disable [Freeze JavaScript Prototypes](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/security_freeze_prototypes.htm) because we [share JavaScript code](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/security_share_code.htm) using static resources.
     * From Setup, enter `session` in the Quick Find box, then click **Session Settings**.
     * Uncheck **Freeze JavaScript Prototypes** and click **Save**.
+    * For a technical explanation on why this is needed, read my [blog post](https://douglascayers.com/2018/12/30/sharing-javascript-code-in-lightning-aura-components-and-freezing-javascript-prototypes/).

 Please see the [instructions in the wiki](https://github.com/douglascayers/sfdx-mass-action-scheduler/wiki/Pre-Requisites-Instructions) for screen shots and step-by-steps.